Redemption Assist

 Add at least one target site account

-- Add the site accounts you need to use redemption codes for in Account Management, and ensure they can log in and be accessed normally.
+- Add the site account that requires redemption codes in account management, and ensure it can log in and access normally.

-- Enable "Redemption Assist" on the "Basic Settings" page and keep other default settings for normal use.
+- On the "Basic Settings" page, enable "Redemption Assist" and keep other default settings to use it normally.

-- Open the account editing page and find "Custom Check-in/Redemption Address."
+- Open the account editing page and find "Custom Check-in/Redemption URL".

-After completing the above steps, you can start experiencing the global redemption assistance capabilities.
+After completing the above steps, you can start experiencing the global redemption assistance capability.

 Tutorial Two: Typical Redemption Process in Daily Use

-- For example: activity announcement pages, check-in reward pages, channel messages, etc.
+- For example: activity announcement page, check-in reward page, channel messages, etc.

 - A 32-character string usually appears on the page as the redemption code.